FEDERAL CORRUPT PRACTICES ACT (FCPA)

 Key Aspects of the FCPA Accounting Provisions.
 The FCPA has two main provisions:

-(i) the anti-bribery provisions; and
+(i) the anti-bribery provisions, and

 (ii) the books and records and internal control provisions.